khemkandel/econ8310-assignment3-baseball/README.md

-# Assignment 3
+# BaseballData PyTorch DataLoader

-## Econ 8310 - Business Forecasting
+A PyTorch DataLoader designed to handle baseball video frame extraction and XML-based CVAT annotations.
+Allows for the loading, preprocessing, and visualizing of baseball tracking data directly from a local or GitHub repository.

-For homework assignment 3, you will work with our baseball pitch data (available in Canvas).
+---

-- You must create a custom data loader as described in the first week of neural network lectures to load the baseball videos [2 points]
+## Features

-- You must create a working and trained neural network (any network focused on the baseball pitch videos will do) using only pytorch [2 points]
+This code:
-- You must store your weights and create an import script so that I can evaluate your model without training it [2 points]
+- Automatically extracts video frames

-Submit your forked repository URL on Canvas! :) I'll be manually grading this assignment.
+- Parses CVAT XML annotations for bounding boxes and movement labels

-Some checks you can make on your own:
+- Converts all images to PyTorch tensors
-- Can your custom loader import a new video or set of videos?
+- Supports batch visualization with bounding boxes using Matplotlib
-- Does your script train a neural network on the assigned data?
+- Scales bounding box coordinates to match resized images
-- Did your script save your model?
+- Includes Error Handling for potential issues, such as:
-- Do you have separate code to import your model for use after training?
+  - Throws an error if no data is found in the provided folder

-# BaseballData PyTorch Dataset
+  - Exits with a `FileNotFoundError` if an image file is missing

-A custom **PyTorch Dataset** designed to handle **baseball video frame extraction and XML-based CVAT annotations**, allowing you to load, preprocess, and visualize baseball tracking data directly from a local or GitHub repository.
+  - Raises a `ValueError` if an image is corrupted or empty

 ---

 ## Expected Folder Structure

-The dataset expects your project folder to be structured as follows:
+The dataloader expects the project folder to be structured as follows:

 ```
 repo/